 Language • There are three official languages in Rwanda: Kinyarwanda, French, and English.
 There are many local dialects as well.
 A knowledge of French is useful on the program, but certainly not required.
-In the last few years the country has begun a shift from French to English as the language of instruction in school.
+In the last few years the country has shifted from French to English as the language of instruction in school.

 Climate • Rwanda sits near the equator, and the climate is temperate and dry, without great fluctuation.
 Typical summer temperatures are in the 70s.
 Nyamata is the driest area of the country, and gets a bit hotter.

 Cuisine • Food in Rwanda is varied, with curries, grilled meat, and plenty of tropical fruit and vegetables.
+Staples include potatoes, plantains, beans, and cassava.
 Western influence is also seen in the availability of pastas and cereals.

 Currency • Rwanda uses the Rwandan Franc (RWF).
 We change money in banks in Kigali.
-ATM machines are also available on visits to Kigali.
+ATMs are also available on visits to Kigali.